-(a) The affairs of the Corporation shall be managed by a Board of no fewer than ten (10) and not to exceed twelve (12) directors each of whom, at the date of his election, or within (10) days thereafter and throughout his term in office, shall be a member of the Corporation.
+(a) The affairs of the Corporation shall be managed by a Board of ten (10) directors each of whom, at the date of his election, or within (10) days thereafter and throughout his term in office, shall be a member of the Corporation.

 (b) Five (5) directors of the Corporation shall be elected in the following manner: A director shall be elected by the members of the Corporation for a period of two (2) years and for successive two (2) year periods thereafter.
 Each director shall retire at the 2nd Annual General Meeting following their election, but shall be eligible for re-election.